guoqingbao/anonyufront/README.md

 # ufront
-Unified Computing Frontend for Deep Learning
+Unified MLIR Frontend for Deep Learning

 ## How it works?
 Convert Pytorch, Tensorflow, Keras, ONNX models to UFront IR and then lower them into standard MLIR dialect (e.g., TOSA IR)

-## For Conference Reproducibility
+## For Reproducibility
 #### Install pre-build ufront package
 In Ubuntu 20.04 or 22.04, download corresponding ufront package in the release folder and install.